dockersamples/labspace-cagent/labspace/01-introduction.md

 In this workshop we will learn the basics of creating agents and teams of agents.
 How to run them and how to share them.

-While we learn how to use cagent we will focus on making a coding agent.
+While we learn how to use Docker Agent we will focus on making a coding agent.

 By the end of this workshop you should have everything you need to make your own agents that do things for you.